-An RF preamplifier can reduce noise on weak FM broadcast signals.
-A low-noise preamp can ensure that external noise, not tuner sensitivity, limits reception.
-A preamp can breathe new life into an older tuner that lacks an RF stage, has inadequate IF limiting, or is misaligned.
-Mounted at the antenna, a preamp can overcome the loss of a long feedline, which otherwise directly degrades sensitivity.
-If the RF signal feeds multiple tuners, each signal split degrades sensitivity at least 3 dB.
-Placing a preamp ahead of the power divider can overcome this loss.
+An RF preamplifier may reduce noise on weak signals.
+A preamp can breathe new life into an older tuner that uses obsolete semiconductors, lacks an RF stage, has inadequate IF limiting, or is misaligned.
+Mounted at the antenna, a preamp can overcome feedline loss.
+Adding a preamp before a power divider can overcome its loss.

-A low-noise preamp with 5 dB gain can improve sensitivity with low risk of tuner overload and may noticeably reduce noise.
+A low-noise preamp with 5 dB gain has low risk of tuner overload and may noticeably reduce noise.
 Unless large losses follow the preamp, diminishing returns set in above 15 dB and overload may occur.
-Preamp gain ranges from several dB for distribution amplifiers to 30+ dB for mast-mount TV preamps.
+Preamp gain ranges from several dB for distribution amplifiers to 30+ dB for mast-mount preamps.

 Preamp noise figures range from about 0.5 to 5 dB, with low values for optimized designs using modern devices.
 When given, the rated noise figure for a consumer preamp is usually 1 to 3 dB.
 Tuner noise figures range from perhaps 3 to 9 dB, or even higher for older or misaligned equipment.

 A third-order output intercept of 25 dBm or more should cause troublesome spurious signals only for extremely strong input signals.
 Usually the tuner will overload before the preamp does.
 Return loss > 10 dB should be fine.